mqwilber/parasite_mortality/docs/pihm_todo_list.markdown

 1. <s>Decide on journal (International Journal of Parasitology)</s>
 2. Set-up citation style for IJP
+    - Almost!
+I am struggling to get the "In"
-3. Fix citation order in text
+3. <s>Fix citation order in text</s>
-4. Fix typos in references
+4. <s>Fix typos in references</s>
 5. Read through and edit thoroughly
 6. Get EEID grant number
+7. Set up help file on on github site where all the code will be
+8. Write Cover letter
-7. SUBMIT!
+8. SUBMIT!